BradleyCodeU/bradleycodeu.github.io/_apcsa/ch7arraysandarraylists/ch7pizzatoppings.md

 //           Use toString to print the new list OR print "That is not in the list"

 // Step 7:
-// After the user has entered the sentinel value and exited the loop, use the clear method to remove all elements from the arraylist
+// After the user has entered the sentinel value and exited the loop, print the list using the toString method System.out.println("Displaying the list using the toString method...");

+//Finally, use the clear method to remove all elements from the arraylist
 ```